FILTER8/1bit-Chonk/README.md

 1Bit Chonks is a 1Bit remix version of the Chonks created by backseats_eth & marka_eth.
 Like the original Chonks their 1Bit version is also saved fully saved on-chain on base, making them immuntal as long as the Base excists.

+1Bit Chonks Font is fun project to showcase what is possible with 1Bit Pixel Art and further adoption to other mediums.

 ## License CC0

 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 ## Next Steps
 1bit Chonks is an open-source framework about pushing the boundaries of creativity and community in the onchain space.
 Join us, build something amazing, and contribute to a decentralized, open future for all.
+Have Fun.

 ## Important Links